UlrichSchlueter/MacSetup/README.md

 | Licence Cost | Yes | No|

-## Virtual Machine
+## Virtual Machine Mode
-Why not install Fedora in a virtual machine and develop ARO in there ?

-There is no reason to not do that.
+Due to the restrictions mentioned, some things will require to work in a local or remote VM.
+Moving to Virtual Machine mode development (installing Fedora in a Virtual Box VM ) completely.
+Due to the resource consumption of an additional system this may or may not work for you.
+A setup where you run Visual Studio Code in native mode and develop via an ssh connection using the [Remote ssh plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh ) might be a good compromise.